Samuel Carter (Canadian politician)

-Samuel Carter (December 8, 1859 – June 16, 1944) was an Ontario manufacturer and political figure.
-He represented Wellington South in the Legislative Assembly of Ontario from 1914 to 1919 as a Liberal-Prohibitionist member when he ran as an independent Liberal and was defeated by Caleb Buckland.
+Samuel Carter (December 8, 1859 – June 16, 1944) was a Canadian manufacturer and politician.
+He represented Wellington South in the Legislative Assembly of Ontario from 1914 to 1919 as a Liberal-Prohibitionist.
+In 1919 he subsequently ran as an Independent Liberal and was defeated by Caleb Buckland.

-He was born in Ruddington, Nottinghamshire, England, the son of Samuel Carter and came to Canada West in 1882.
+Carter was born in Ruddington, Nottinghamshire, England, the son of Samuel Carter, and went to Ontario in 1882.
 He owned a knitting mill.
-Carter served as mayor of Guelph from 1913 to 1914.
+He was the mayor of Guelph from 1913 to 1914.
 He was vice-president of the Hydro-Electric Union and chairman of the Heat and Light Commission for the city.
 He was also president of the Workingman's Co-operative Association of Guelph.
 In 1909, he became the first president of the Co-operative Union of Canada (later part of the Canadian Co-operative Association), serving until 1921.
 Carter was an unsuccessful candidate for a seat in the federal parliament in 1921.
 He died at his home in Guelph in 1944.

 Carter donated the Elms Park playing field to the village of Ruddington in 1931.